ewasm/hera/README.md

 These are to be used via EVMC `set_option`:

 - `engine=<engine>` will select the underlying WebAssembly engine, where the only accepted values currently are `binaryen` and `wabt`
-- `metering=true` will enable metering of bytecode at deployment using the [Sentinel system contract](https://github.com/ewasm/design/blob/master/system_contracts.md#sentinel-contract) (set to `false` by default)
+- `metering=true` will enable metering of bytecode at deployment using the [Sentinel system contract] (set to `false` by default)
 - `evm1mode=<evm1mode>` will select how EVM1 bytecode is handled
 - `sys:<alias/address>=file.wasm` will override the code executing at the specified address with code loaded from a filepath at runtime.
-This option supports aliases for system contracts as well, such that `sys:sentinel=file.wasm` and `sys:evm2wasm=file.wasm` are both valid.
+This option supports aliases for system contracts as well, such that `sys:sentinel=file.wasm` and `sys:evm2wasm=file.wasm` are both valid. **This option is intended for debugging purposes.**

 ### evm1mode

 - `reject` will reject any EVM1 bytecode with an error (the default setting)
 - `fallback` will allow EVM1 bytecode to be passed through to the client for execution
-- `evm2wasm` will enable transformation of bytecode using the [EVM Transcompiler](https://github.com/ewasm/design/blob/master/system_contracts.md#evm-transcompiler)
+- `evm2wasm` will enable transformation of bytecode using the [EVM Transcompiler]
 - `evm2wasm.js` will use a `evm2wasm.js` as an external commandline tool instead of the system contract
 - `evm2wasm.js-trace` will use `evm2wasm.js` with tracing option turned on
 - `evm2wasm.cpp` will use a `evm2wasm` as a compiled-in dependency instead of the system contract